dastra/amazon-eventbridge-user-guide/doc_source/eb-pipes-sqs.md

 ### \(Optional\) Configuring filtering<a name="pipes-sqs-configure-filtering"></a>

-You can add filtering to your pipe so that you’re only sending a subset of records from your Amazon MQ queue to the target\.
+You can add filtering to your pipe so that you’re only sending a subset of records from your Amazon SQS queue to the target\.

 **To configure filtering by using the console**

 1. Choose **Filtering**\.

-1. Under **Sample event \- optional**, you’ll see a sample Amazon MQ event you can use to build your event pattern, or you can enter your own event by choosing **Enter your own**\.
+1. Under **Sample event \- optional**, you’ll see a sample Amazon SQS event you can use to build your event pattern, or you can enter your own event by choosing **Enter your own**\.

 1. Under **Event pattern**, enter the event pattern that you want to filter the records\.
 For more information about building event patterns, see [Amazon EventBridge event patterns](eb-event-patterns.md)\.